Laguna Woods Village: Demographics

 The average age of the residents of Laguna Woods Village is 78.
+There are more than 18,000 residents.

 Governance structure

 The governance of the community is organized under the California Non Profit Mutual Benefit Corporation Law.
 There are four such corporations, two of which are mutual housing corporations, a third is the Golden Rain Foundation (commonly called GRF) which manages all common amenities and grounds, and a fourth, Village Management Services Board which oversees the self-owned management company.
-The housing mutuals are responsible for services directly related to housing and common areas within its mutual and GRF is responsible for all shared community amenities.
+The housing mutuals are responsible for services directly related to housing and common areas within their mutual and the GRF is responsible for all shared community amenities.

 Recreation and amenities

 The community has fourteen guarded gates with a private security department that provides traffic enforcement, patrol service and gate control 24 hours a day.
 Residences here are made up of three housing corporations known as Mutuals.
 The Third Mutual includes single-family homes and condo units.
 United Mutual offers 18 different sizes of co-op condos.
 The Towers 50 Mutual offers condo units in two high rise buildings.
 Homes are referred to as manors and owners are required to meet minimum financial requirements for purchase and a background check.
 In total there are 94 floor plans available in the community that range from 675 to 2,589 ft2.

 Recreation includes five swimming pools with four hot pools, a 27-hole PGA-rated golf course and a three par nine-hole executive course, three fitness centers, ten tennis courts, horse stables, seven paddle tennis courts, and pickleball courts (4 lighted), bocce courts, and seven clubhouses.
-There is an arts and crafts clubhouse with slip casting, pottery, sculpture, lapidary, stained glass, sewing, quilting, jewelry, glass enamel on copper, wood shop, machine shop, art studio and photography.
+There is an arts and crafts clubhouse with slip casting, pottery, sculpture, lapidary, stained glass, sewing, quilting, jewelry, glass enamel on copper, a wood shop, a machine shop, an art studio and photography.
 There are also lawn bowling courts, shuffleboard courts, ping-pong tables, pool tables, and indoor archery.

 There are over 250 official clubs in Laguna Woods Village.
 Dozens of classes and activities are organized by the community's recreation department.
 In addition, nearby Saddleback College offers over 200 emeritus classes within Laguna Woods Village.